beau1399/porpus/README.md

 	cd pptest
 	lein figwheel

-5. Browse to http://localhost:3449/seshtest and refresh a few times.
+5. Out-of-the-box, a Porpus site can respond to a few URLs designed to be examples for you.
+Browse to http://localhost:3449/seshtest and refresh a few times.
 You will see an incrementing counter on the page built around your session.

 6. Browse to http://localhost:3449/seshtest2.
 You will see the same counter value as on the last page, plus one.